Housing in Belgium: Know the basics

 The standard ‘nine-year’ lease is more flexible than a short-term contract.

 Once you have found a desired property to rent, you need a lease (bail/kontract), an inventory (état des lieux/plaatsbeschrijving), a security deposit, and to get the phone and utilities reconnected.
 You will also need to take out an insurance policy for contents, plus fire and water damages.
-There are pitfalls in setting up home, of course, so check our special features first on renting a property in Belgium.
+There are other pitfalls in setting up home; see our guide to renting a property and tenant rights in Belgium.

 Belgium has an odd system where a short-term contract is an inflexible lease for rental periods up to three years, and a flexible nine-year lease is the standard contract.
 For uncertain newcomers, the three-year lease seems safer but this is not necessarily the case.